Chestnut Grove Academy

 Chestnut Grove Academy (often abbreviated as CGA) is an 11–19 mixed partially selective secondary school with academy and Visual Arts College status in Balham, London, England.
 In January 2019, Chestnut Grove was assessed in an OFSTED inspection report as good, whilst the Sixth Form was assessed as outstanding.

 History

-It was formed as Chestnut Grove School in September 1986 by the amalgamation of Henry Thornton School (named for Henry Thornton) and Hydeburn School before achieving academy status in July 2011.
+Chestnut Grove Academy was formed as Chestnut Grove School in September 1986 by the amalgamation of Henry Thornton School (named for Henry Thornton) and Hydeburn School before achieving academy status in July 2011.

 It selects 40% of its pupils for places based on aptitude in art and design or language.
 It was the first Arts College in the United Kingdom.

-Site and Buildings

-The Chestnut Grove site has many buildings, each dedicated to their own specialised facilities.